(Last Updated On: 14/06/2020)

 The country is divided into three geo-physical regions: the mainland north of Corinth, the Peloponnese, which is the large southern peninsula joined to the mainland by the narrow isthmus of Corinth and its islands . . .

 The Greek islands are literally uncountable.
 The number ranges from about 1,200 to 6,000 depending on the size of the smallest island which qualifies for the name.
 The number of inhabited islands is again unclear, with estimates ranging between 150 and 250.
 The names of many of the larger ones well known as historic sites and tourist destinations.
-Some best known names include Crete Lesbos Rhodes Santorini, Mykonos, and Corfu.
+Some best-known names include Crete Lesbos Rhodes Santorini, Mykonos, and Corfu.
 Santorini is home to one of the coolest bookshops in the world.

 Rivers and Mountains